 Ants in a Pressure Switch

-Many people in the Sarasota and Bradenton area have to call a Plumber to come to their house, because they are on a well and have no water.
+Many people have to call a Sarasota plumber to come to their house, because they are on a well and have no water.

 If you are one of those people, how many times in a year have you woken up to no water in your beautiful country home?
 Many times it is a trade-off to have acreage and seclusion.
 It’s your quiet place, away from the hustle and bustle of town.
 You see wildlife, your secluded, but sometimes your pump quits working and you have no water.